LucasKook/dtm-usz-stroke/README.md

 of fitting deep transformation models (and their ensemble versions), we ensure three "levels of reproducibility".

-1. Full reproducibility `make full-repro`: Fits all ensembles and reproduces all results.
+1. Full reproducibility `make full-repro`: Fits all models from scratch and reproduces all figures in the paper.
+Not possible to run on a machine without access to at least one GPU.

 2. Partial reproducibility `make partial-repro`: Takes predictions from fitted objects and reproduces the _analysis_ (i.e., bootstrap CIs) and _figures_.
+   Possible to run on a machine with >=16GB of RAM and without GPU.

 3. Figure reproducibility `make figure-repro`: Reproduces the figures with the intermediate results saved in this repository.
+Possible to run on a standard machine.

 ## Folder structure